 The process begins with monitoring the competitive environment and using the results to take decisions and implement changes in the organization.
 Setting up an efficient information system plays a significant role in creating a learning organization, as it facilitates storing the knowledge and make it available any time and in any place to employees, even after the persons providing the knowledge have left the company.
 Nevertheless, people play an essential role in the process, as they must be committed to learning and willing to share what their knowledge.
 By exploiting the learning curve and implementing a learning culture, any organization competing in the new economy can develop a sustainable long term advantage and increase its competiveness as compared to rival companies.
-In order to make the competitive advantage sustainable, organization should develop mechanisms that encourage employees to share knowledge.
-The knowledge in individuals).
+In order to make the competitive advantage sustainable, organizations should develop mechanisms that encourage employees to share knowledge.
+The knowledge-creating organization depends to a large extent on the tacit knowledge (that which is deeply embedded in individuals).
 The combinations between tacit and explicit knowledge (that can be explained by using formal means) help the organization grow by stimulating innovation and continuous improvement.
 The tacit knowledge emerges from daily interactions between people at the workplace.
 Most of the tacit knowledge is dispersed within the organization, as the employees gain experience by performing their daily work and create new knowledge from interactions with their colleagues.